The text of Fort Wayne Mayor Tom Henry’s State of the City address, delivered on February 12, 2009, at the Grand Wayne Center.

 The main mission of the Academy is to deliver integrated public safety training to regional 1st responders and we are proud to be associated with a number of education partners.

-I'd also like to recognize the four members of the current board of directors for the Regional Public Safety Foundation: IPFW Chancellor Mike Wartell; I & M president Helen Murray, Bluffton Mayor Ted Ellis and Kendallville Mayor Suzanne Handshoe.
-The four of them are in the process of selecting additional members for their board and will be moving forward with the mission of this facility and the regional vision it represents.
-The board members join us today.
+I’d also like to recognize the four members of the current board of directors for the Regional Public Safety Foundation: IPFW Chancellor Mike Wartell; I & M president Helen Murray, Bluffton Mayor Ted Ellis and Kendallville Mayor Suzanne Handshoe.
+The four of them are in the process of selecting additional members for their boards and will be moving forward with the mission of this facility and the regional vision it represents.
+The board members join us today (indicate them)

 Today is the 200th birthday of Abraham Lincoln – many say, our greatest president (pause) so far.
 Lincoln had ties to Indiana, and he recalled moving from Kentucky to Indiana in his eighth year: “it was a wild region,” he said, “with many bears and other wild animals still in the woods.”